Skip to content

 Introduction

-To create a new service, you will need to create a folder inside the specific provider, i.e. prowler/providers/<provider>/services/<new_service_name>/.
+To create a new service, a new folder must be created inside the specific provider following this pattern: prowler/providers/<provider>/services/<new_service_name>/.

-• An empty __init__.py: to make Python treat this service folder as a package.
+• __init__.py (empty) – Ensures Python recognizes this folder as a package.

-• A <new_service_name>_service.py, containing all the service's logic and API calls.
+• <new_service_name>_service.py – Contains all the logic and API calls of the service.

-• A <new_service_name>_client_.py, containing the initialization of the service's class we have just created so the checks's checks can use it.
+• <new_service_name>_client_.py – Contains the initialization of the freshly created service's class so that the checks can use it.

-The Prowler's service structure is the following and the way to initialise it is just by importing the service client in a check.
+The Prowler's service structure is as outlined below.
+To initialise it, just import the service client in a check.

 Service Base Class